-- Annual precipitation rates that in drought years may not be sufficient to fill the reservoirs that capture the spring runoff; - Ground water legislation referred to as the Sustainable Groundwater Management Act (SGMA); - Critical issues related to environmental demands and regulatory restrictions of water; - Ground water quality requirements for dairy and Ag processing businesses; and,

-Continued challenges related to increased competition for existing water supplies by metropolitan / industrial users, quality control, and fisheries.
+- Annual precipitation rates that in drought years may not be sufficient to fill the reservoirs that capture the spring runoff; - Ground water legislation referred to as the Sustainable Groundwater Management Act (SGMA); - Critical issues related to environmental demands and regulatory restrictions of water; - Ground water quality requirements for dairy and Ag processing businesses; and, - Continued challenges related to increased competition for existing water supplies by metropolitan / industrial users, quality control, and fisheries.

-The 2020/2021 season was defined by extreme drought conditions throughout the state, resulting in the curtailment of surface water deliveries in all of the irrigation districts in the Central San Joaquin Valley.
+The 2021/2022 season was defined by ongoing drought conditions throughout the state, resulting in the curtailment of surface water deliveries in all of the irrigation districts in the Central San Joaquin Valley.
 Surface water delivery seasons and allocations were cut back in all area districts, with zero surface water allocations noted for properties served by the Central Valley Project.
-With limited surface water supplies, those properties with irrigation wells relied on increased groundwater extractions to meet crop water demands while growers with no wells or limited groundwater supplies were forced to fallow open land acreage or resort to deficit irrigation for permanent planting crops.
-Management views the risks associated with drought conditions and regulations related to the implementation of the SGMA as risks that could lead to the deterioration of the loan portfolio.
-The full effects of the legislation will not be known for several years but will be monitored closely as implementation plans that were submitted in 2020 are analyzed.
+With limited surface water supplies, those properties with irrigation wells relied on continued groundwater extractions to meet crop water demands while growers with no wells or limited groundwater supplies were forced to fallow open land acreage or resort to deficit irrigation for permanent planting crops.